Edx-X11/Detailed-System-Info-Grabber/README.md

 # The java Version is the most stable then its the rust version

-# Ultra Advanced System Discovery Tool
+# system_discovery

-Welcome to the Ultra Advanced System Discovery Tool!
+Welcome to the  system_discovery!
 This tool provides information about your system, including system details, network information, and more.
 You can choose from different versions of the script based on your preferred programming language.

 ## Rust Version